 When Is It an Emergency?

-If you can’t get tested, you may still need medical help if you have a high fever or a serious breathing problem.
-Call your doctor or 911 to find out what to do.
+If you can't get tested, you may still need medical help.
+Call your doctor if you don't feel well or have a high fever or a cough.
+Call 911 if you have:

 - Pain or pressure in your chest